Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) reached 44.0% in 2021, which corresponds to a total fertility rate of 1.16.
-This marks an increase of 2.8 percentage points compared to 2020.
-Childlessness has been on the rise over the last five years, with the average for 2017–2021 standing at 39.3%.
-Since the 1970s baseline of 2.0%, the current figure has risen by approximately 42.0 percentage points.
-The lowest recorded TFG occurred in the early 1970s (1970–1972), averaging close to zero.
-Ukraine holds the lowest TFG values both globally (38 out of 38) and within Europe (31 out of 31).
+The 2021 Birthgap Generational Indicator (TFG) stands at 44.0% (matching a TFR of 1.16), marking an increase of 2.8 percentage points from 2020.
+Childlessness has been on the rise over the last five years, with the 2017–2021 average reaching 39.3%.
+This figure is about 42.0 percentage points higher than the baseline level in the 1970s, which was 2.0%.
+The TFG was at its lowest during the early 1970s (1970–1972), with an average of 0.0%.
+Ukraine holds the lowest TFG level globally, ranking 38 out of 38 countries, and similarly ranks last within Europe at 31 out of 31.

 Birthgap Generational Indicator (TFG) over the decades